-Watch: This video of a differently-enabled man delivering food for Zomato is inspiring many
+Watch: This video of a disabled man delivering food for Zomato is inspiring many

 It is not unusual to see food delivery executives navigating the roads on their motorcycles in cities where people can order their food online using apps like Zomato and Swiggy.

 But one such delivery executive has captured the attention of people on social media and is providing everyone with some much needed motivation.
-In a video that has gone viral, a Zomato delivery man who is differently-enabled was seen delivering food on a hand-powered tricycle.
+In a video that has gone viral, a Zomato delivery man who is disabled was seen delivering food on a hand-powered tricycle.

 The man was identified as Ramu, and showered with praise for his perseverance and “positive attitude”.
 Honey Goyal, who posted the video on Twitter, said he was from Beawar city, Rajasthan.